isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

 1. To create a Headless Adapitve Form:

     1. Login to your [local](http://localhost:4502/) or Forms as a Cloud Service environment.
-The default URL is

     1. After you are logged in, in the upper-left corner, tap Adobe Experience Manager > Forms > Forms & Documents.